texxasrulez/imscp_xtraroundcubeplugins/README.md

 `rm -r /var/www/imscp/gui/public/tools/webmail/public_html` // This is not necessary but I do it

-Now you can upload and install the downloaded https://github.com/texxasrulez/imscp_xtraroundcubeplugins/archive/1.4.6.tar.gz from the Plugin Manager Page in i-MSCP.
+Now you can upload and install my plugin XtraRoundcubePlugins here https://github.com/texxasrulez/imscp_xtraroundcubeplugins/ from the Plugin Manager Page in i-MSCP.
 Also, if you use the Spamassassin Plugin provided by the official i-MSCP team, you will need to download my version updated for Roundcube 1.4+ to work at https://github.com/texxasrulez/imscp_spamassassin

 This repo will automatically add plugins to main config as well as inject proper schemas into database.
-You will only need to upload the `/tarball_installer/XtraRoundcubePlugins.tar.gz` file to i-MSCP's Plugin Manager Page.
+You will only need to upload the `/tarball_installer/XtraRoundcubePlugins.tar.gz` file to i-MSCP's Plugin Manager Page, or the spamassassin plugin referrencedd above if using.

 **Be Advised**
 If you reconfigure i-MSCP, it will revert back to original Roundcube v 1.2+ and you will need to do this all over again.
 Good thing it is easy as pie, just backup your imscp_roundcube database before reconfiguring your system so your settings can be restored easily.